Pseudomonas aeruginosa: Pathogenesis

-A comparative genomic analysis of 494 compete Pseudomonas genomes, including 189 complete P. aeruginosa genomes, identified several proteins that are shared by the vast majority of P. aeruginosa strains, but are not observed in other analyzed Pseudomonas genomes.
-These aeruginosa-specific core proteins, such as CntL, CntM, PlcB, Acp1, MucE, SrfA, Tse1, Tsi2, Tse3, and EsrC are known to play an important role in this species' pathogenicity.
+A comparative genomic analysis of 494 complete Pseudomonas genomes, including 189 complete P. aeruginosa genomes, identified several proteins that are shared by the vast majority of P. aeruginosa strains, but are not observed in other analyzed Pseudomonas genomes.
+These P. aeruginosa-specific core genes, such as cntL, cntM, plcB, acp1, mucE, srfA, tse1, tsi2, tse3, and esrC are known to play an important role in this species' pathogenicity.

 Toxins

 P. aeruginosa uses the virulence factor exotoxin A to inactivate eukaryotic elongation factor 2 via ADP-ribosylation in the host cell, much as the diphtheria toxin does.
 Without elongation factor 2, eukaryotic cells cannot synthesize proteins and necrotise.
 The release of intracellular contents induces an immunologic response in immunocompetent patients.

 In addition P. aeruginosa uses an exoenzyme, ExoU, which degrades the plasma membrane of eukaryotic cells, leading to lysis.
 Increasingly, it is becoming recognized that the iron-acquiring siderophore, pyoverdine, also functions as a toxin by removing iron from mitochondria, inflicting damage on this organelle.
+Since pyoverdine is secreted into the environment, it can be easily detected by the host or predator, resulting the host/predator migration towards the bacteria.

 Phenazines

 Phenazines are redox-active pigments produced by P. aeruginosa.
 These pigments are involved in quorum sensing, virulence, and iron acquisition.
-P. aeruginosa produces several pigments all produced by a biosynthetic pathway: phenazine-1-carboxamide (PCA), 1-hydroxyphenazine, 5-methylphenazine-1-carboxylic acid betaine, pyocyanin and aeruginosin A. Two operons are involved in phenazine biosynthesis: phzA1B1C1D1E1F1G1 and phzA2B2C2D2E2F2G2.
+P. aeruginosa produces several pigments all by the same biosynthetic pathway: phenazine-1-carboxamide (PCA), 1-hydroxyphenazine, 5-methylphenazine-1-carboxylic acid betaine, pyocyanin and aeruginosin A. Two nearly identical operons are involved in phenazine biosynthesis: phzA1B1C1D1E1F1G1 and phzA2B2C2D2E2F2G2.
 The enzymes encoded by these operons convert chorismic acid to PCA.
 The products of three key genes, phzH, phzM, and phzS then convert PCA to the other phenazines mentioned above.
 Though phenazine biosynthesis is well studied, questions remain as to the final structure of the brown phenazine pyomelanin.

 When pyocyanin biosynthesis is inhibited, a decrease in P. aeruginosa pathogenicity is observed in vitro.
 This suggests that pyocyanin is mostly responsible for the initial colonization of P. aeruginosa in vivo.